Transport analysis guidance (TAG) provides information on the role of transport modelling and appraisal.

 - create a transport model for the appraisal of the alternative solutions

-- how to conduct an appraisal which meets the department’s requirements
+- how to conduct an appraisal that meets the requirements of the Department for Transport (DfT)

 Projects or studies that require government approval are expected to make use of this guidance in a manner appropriate for that project or study.
 For projects or studies that do not require government approval, TAG should serve as a best practice guide.

-For users wishing to understand how the new structure relates to previous version of TAG a archived version of the previous TAG site is also available.is available.
+For users wishing to understand how the new structure relates to previous versions of TAG a archived version of the previous TAG site is also available.is available.
 An

 This overview provides general introductory information on the role of transport modelling and appraisal, and how the transport appraisal process supports the development of investment decisions to support a business case.